MissionMarsFourthHorizon/operation-remote-resupply/Module 1/Operation Remote Resupply, Part 1.md

     _Installing the mobile development workload_

 1. Under "Individual Components" in the Visual Studio installer, make sure **Visual Studio Emulator for Android** and **Windows 10 Mobile Emulator (Creators Update)** are checked.
+If you would prefer to use the Google Android emulator instead, you may do so if you choose.

 	> If you haven't installed the Windows Creators Update, select the Anniversary Edition instead.
 If these emulators don't appear as options in the Visual Studio installer, it could because your PC doesn't support virtualization or that virtualization hasn't been enabled.
 For more information, see https://msdn.microsoft.com/en-us/library/mt228280.aspx.